Witch on the Holy Night: Music

 The game's three disc original soundtrack was released on May 9, 2012, composed by Hideyuki Fukasawa and Keita Haga.
-A two disc arrangement album featuring tracks from the game titled WITCH ON THE HOLY NIGHT ORIGINAL SOUNDTRACK REPETITION was released on December 29, 2013.
+A two disc arrangement album featuring tracks from the game titled Witch on the Holy Night Original Soundtrack Repetition was released on December 29, 2013.

 Witch on the Holy Night's ending theme song is "Hoshi ga Matataku Konna Yoru ni" (星が瞬くこんな夜に) by Supercell, and was released with the game's soundtrack.

-Film adaptation
+Media

+Novels

-In December 2021, it was announced that the game will be adapted into an anime film produced by Ufotable.
+In July 2026, it was announced that a three-volume novelization of Witch on the Holy Night would be released by Seikaisha from August to November 2026.
+The novels will be written by Kinoko Nasu and illustrated by Hirokazu Koyama.